dreamscaperia/MTB_Offline_Content_Generator/README.md

 Important Update: Offline Content has been deprecated since ModusToolbox 3.1, Jun 12, 2023.
-Instead, the new feature ***Local Content Storage*** is now introduced, making working offline easier.
-See its user guide for more details.
+Instead, the new feature [***Local Content Storage***](https://community.infineon.com/t5/ModusToolbox-General/Offline-content-users-Try-our-new-local-content-storage-feature/td-p/447399) is now introduced, making working offline easier.
 ------------------------------------------------------------

 The **ModusToolbox Offline Content Generator** is released to help you generate your own and up-to-date ModusToolbox offline content package.